remoteinterview/zero/README.md

 ---

-**Zero** is a web framework to simplify modern web development. `zero` allows you to build your application without worrying about package management or routing.
-It is as simple as writing your code in a mix of [Node.js](docs/nodejs/README.md), [React](docs/react/README.md), [HTML](docs/html/README.md), [MDX](docs/mdx/README.md), and [static files](docs/static/README.md) and putting them all in a folder.
+**Zero** is a web framework to simplify modern web development.
+It allows you to build your application without worrying about package management or routing.
+It's as simple as writing your code in a mix of [Node.js](docs/nodejs/README.md), [React](docs/react/README.md), [HTML](docs/html/README.md), [MDX](docs/mdx/README.md), and [static files](docs/static/README.md) and putting them all in a folder.
 Zero will serve them all.
 Zero abstracts the usual project configuration for routing, bundling, and transpiling to make it easier to get started.

 *An example project with different types of pages, all in one folder:*